 About a year ago, my husband and I decided to try a Paleo-friendly diet for 40 days.
 It was about day two when I realized I could not possibly live without bread or something baked!
 That’s when I stumbled upon this amazing recipe for Morning Glory Muffins by Julie and Doug Mayfield at PaleoComfortFoods.com.
 Although perfectly satisfying in its original form, I adapted their recipe to suit our tastes and to use the ingredients I usually have on hand.

 Here’s what you need: Almond Flour, baking soda, salt, cinnamon, nutmeg, eggs, vanilla, avocado oil, honey, carrots, apples, and raisins

-The first step is to put the dry ingredients in a mixing bowl.
+The first step is to preheat the oven to 350 degrees and put the dry ingredients in a mixing bowl.

 Use a mixer or a whisk to combine the dry ingredients.

 Crack two eggs into a small bowl and add the vanilla.

 Note: I use pasteurized eggs when I bake.
 I know that I probably don’t need to do this, but I have a daughter who likes to eat raw dough and I’d rather be safe than sorry!